wp-plugins/top-tendances-des-recherches/readme.txt

 = Mon hébergeur me facture la bande passante consommée.
 Le plugin top tendance est-il gourmand en volume de données transférées ? =
 Non.
 Il est optimisé pour limiter le nombre de requêtes effectuées en sortie de votre serveur.
 De plus, les réponses, de type texte, sont de très petite taille.

+= ENGLISH =
+**1) general FAQs**= I don’t know how to use the plugin on my page =You have two options * either via the WordPress Backoffice, by going to Appearence > Widgets, and dragging the widget called « Top Tendance » into the appropriate column. * or directly into your page, by using the reference « shortcode ».   * Example 1 (only display news, a maximum of 5 responses): ``[top_tendance category="actu" limit=5]``    * Example 2 (display all article categories, a maximum of 5 responses): ``[top_tendance limit=5]``= My plugin limit is set to 15, however, the plugin only displays 12 articles =There may be fewer articles to display than your limit allows for, for example the API may only return 13 relevant articles.= A sports article that appears in the news feed doesn’t automatically appear in the sports feed.
+This is the same for all categories. =Each category is totally independent.
+The articles from different categories might sometimes overlap, but not always, within the widget’s functionality. = I want to apply a particular style or theme from my site to the top_tendance shortcode =The plugin doesn’t integrate particular style sheets but it is built so that it can easily interface with a plugin theme.
+Example: in the style sheet theme, you can personalize the shortcode style in the following ways: * Example 1 : ``div.entry-content ul.shortcode_top_tendance {border: 1px dashed #000;}`` * Example 2 : ``div.entry-content ul.shortcode_top_tendance li a {color: inherit;}``= Sometimes the top trend changes regularly during the day, and sometimes it doesn’t =This is normal as it follows whatever story is trending most – sometimes with lots of changes (when it’s a busy news day with lots of different stories) and sometimes hardly any (when there is one key news item that everyone is talking about). = I’m worried that my site will show trends of a pornographic, racist or violent nature =Our top trend engine has built in protection that avoids words that the general public might find shocking or to only display items to a forewarned audience. = I have installed Toptrends and sometimes the results are surprising (displaying non important subjects, unknown words etc.) =Toptrends collates large volumes of searches, so it is responding in real time to large-scale searches in that particular moment – a trend.
+You won’t believe some of the things that can suddenly become a buzz!**2) technical FAQs**= I keep getting an error message when using the pluginVerify your server’s software version.
+You’ll need PHP version 5.4 or higher and WordPress 4.1 or higher to be compatible with the plugin.   = In the WordPress Backoffice page for configuring the plugin I get the error message “Token generation failure”  Check you haven’t set up filtering rules on your network configuration (firewall, router etc).= Toptrends results usually display automatically but there is nothing displaying =Toptrends results might not be available due to a technical problem on our side.
+If this happens your Toptrends feed will appear empty.
+We’ll be working to get things back up and running again as soon as possible. = How do I get the latest plugin updates? =If you’ve installed the plugin via WordPress in the usual way then all updates will happen automatically.
+You’ll also receive new categories and features. = I’m charged for all bandwidth consumed by my service provider.
+Will the Toptrends plugin demand extra volume to transfer the data? =No. It is optimized to limit the number of requests sent by your server.
+The responses are all in text format to keep the data size small.

 == Screenshots ==